Standard Terms For The Supply Of Goods And/Or Services

 25. Dispute Resolution

 25.2 Disputes must be referred to senior executives of each Party with settlement authority as soon as possible for attempted resolution.
 The Parties’ senior executives must attempt to resolve the dispute as speedily as possible and will meet as often as necessary to do so.
-Any settlement must be recorded in writing and signed by
+Any settlement must be recorded in writing and signed by authorised persons on behalf of each Party.
+The senior executives will have failed to resolve the dispute when either Party declares this to be the case.

-25.4 The arbitration will be held, subject to the provisions of these Standard Terms, with only the Parties, their legal representatives, arbitrator/s and any witnesses who may be called to give evidence present and otherwise in accordance with the Rules of the
+25.4 The arbitration will be held, subject to the provisions of these Standard Terms, with only the Parties, their legal representatives, the arbitrator (s), and any witnesses who may be called to give evidence present, and otherwise in accordance with the Rules of the Arbitration Foundation of Southern Africa (“AFSA”).

-25.5 The arbitrator will be a senior counsel with no less than ten years standing agreed on between the Parties.
-If the Parties cannot agree upon an arbitrator within ten (10) Business Days after the arbitration has been demanded, the arbitrator will be
+25.5 The arbitrator will be a senior counsel with a minimum of ten years’ standing, as agreed upon between the Parties.
+If the Parties cannot agree upon an arbitrator within ten (10) Business Days after the arbitration has been demanded, the arbitrator will be appointed by the chairman of AFSA at the request of either Party.
+Such arbitration shall take place in English and shall be held in Johannesburg, South Africa.

-subject to appeal in terms of the appeal rules of AFSA.
+25.6 The arbitrator will be required to provide written reasons for the award, which will be subject to appeal in accordance with the appeal rules of AFSA.
 Either Party may request that the award of an arbitrator, including an award on appeal, be made an order of court.

-25.7 This clause 25 will remain valid and enforceable in perpetuity notwithstanding the expiry or termination of these Standard Terms.
+25.7 This clause 25 will remain valid and enforceable in perpetuity, notwithstanding the expiry or termination of these Standard Terms.

 25.8 Nothing contained in these Standard Terms will preclude either party from obtaining urgent or interim relief on an urgent basis from a court of competent jurisdiction.